 In the case of an employee testing positive for COVID-19, how will you trace close contacts in the workplace?
 How will you inform close contacts that they may have been exposed to COVID-19?

+Employees schedule will be checked for assignment prior to diagnosis and the staff and residents will be monitored for signs and symptoms of COVID-19, for example, cough, temperature, or any sign/symptom of respiratory distress.
+Designated reps will be made aware of any employee testing positive and all precautions are in place.
 The Human Resource Department will notify the ICP/Designee of any employee that tested positive for COVID-19.
 The ICP/Designee will contact that employee to establish if the employee is symptomatic/asymptomatic.
 This information and testing date will be utilized by the ICP to establish an appropriate timeline for contact tracing.
 The ICP/Designee will also interview the employee to establish any significant contacts amongst staff/residents.
 All residents and their designated representatives identified will be notified of a possible exposure to a COVID -19 positive employee.
 Any employee identified that had significant close contact with the confirmed positive employee will be notified by the appropriate Department Head/ICP/Designee

 Staying up to date on industry-specific guidance: